catswe/KANditioned/README.md

 - Put up Google Colab Notebooks
 - Add a warning about needing appropriate learning rate, batch norm, and initialization.
 Recommended to put a range at -2 to 2
 - Add a line about exploiting the structure in KAN
+- Add something about Gaussian kernel smoothing and discrete heat/diffusion equation
+- Add a line about batchnorm and spline range